Wooden Tray hand carved by Marion St Clair (Clair) Layman

 Contextual Information

-This tray is the Museum’s only documented piece of carving by Clair Layman.
-It was badly damaged by falling embers and soot in the 2018 fire at the museum.
-Museum volunteers spent over 10 hours restoring the tray to its current condition using a flicking process to extract the smoke and soot.
+This tray is one of several pieces of Clair’s work in our collection.
+It was badly damaged by falling embers and soot in the 2018 fire at the Museum.
+Museum volunteers spent many hours restoring the tray to its current condition using a flicking process to extract the smoke and soot.

 Place made